 Address: Hardwick Studios, Hardwick Square South, Buxton SK17 6PY

-Capacity: 60 in rows or 45 at cafe table seating.
+Capacity: 60 in rows or 45 at cafe table seating..

 Description: A former ballroom, the ground floor of The Green Man provides an intimate venue with superb, large-room acoustics.
 There is a corner stage, but the space can be used flexibly depending on the nature of the performance.
-Used as a venue throughout the year, the gallery is popular with touring musicians and also regularly hosts small-scale theatre and spoken word performances.
+Used as a venue throughout the year, the gallery is popular with touring musicians and also regularly hosts small-scale theatre and spoken word performances..
 The acoustics are particularly good for folk, acoustic, jazz and classical music.
-There is a baby grand piano which can be used fo a small extra fee.
+There is a baby grand piano which can be used for a small extra fee.

-Download detailed venue information here: https://www.thegreenmangallery.com/buxton-festival-fringe-2022.html
+Download detailed venue information here: https://www.thegreenmangallery.com/buxton-festival-fringe-2024.html

 Additional Information: The Green Man is an independent gallery and arts centre housed in a large Victorian building behind Buxton Museum; easy to find thanks to its central location.
 It is managed and run by local artists and community volunteers and is popular with locals and visitors alike.

 Accessibility: The ground floor (but not the stage) is accessible to wheelchairs.
-See gallery website for detailed access information. http://www.thegreenmangallery.com
+See gallery website for detailed access information. https://www.thegreenmangallery.com/location-and-access.htm

 Toilets: On the ground floor and accessible by wheelchair.
 However, there is no adapted toilet cubicle.